l-adic/snarkl/README.md

 ## R1CS Inputs

-Snårkl computations may require inputs (`fresh_input`), in addition to function arguments.
+Snårkl computations may require inputs (`fresh_public_input`), in addition to function arguments.
 At the R1CS-level, inputs correspond to constraint variables that are instantiated by the user.

 ```
 p2 = do
-  x <- fresh_input
+  x <- fresh_public_input
   return $ x + x
 ```